VLoorenDeJong/ProjectProgressApplications/README.md

 * Find your runways and solutions of all the projects based on the Challenge or Addition title
 * Displaying the hours per project and catagory
 * Displaying certificates and contact info
+* More then 90% of the styling is done with css

 ### Future additions
 * Rewrite front end code